DeFund-protocol/v1-sdk/README.md

   tokenOut: '0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48', // USDC Address on mainnet
   amountIn: BigNumber.from('100000000000000000'), // 0.1 ETH
   amountOut: BigNumber.from('1000000'), // 1 USDC
-  useNative: true, // use ETH
+  useNative: true, // use native token, use ETH in this demo
   expiration: Math.round(new Date().getTime() / 1000 + 30 * 60) // 30 minutes
 };